 14.2.2.5.
-CONFLICT OF INTEREST
+Conflict of Interest

-No member of either Peer Review Committee shall serve in the appeal or review of any matter arising from the department(s) of his/her appointment, in any case in which the member participated in any prior to referral to the Peer Review Committee on which the member participates, nor in any matter in which the member may legitimately be called as a witness.
+No member of either Peer Review Committee shall serve in the appeal or review of any matter arising from the department(s)/school(s) (or college in the case where there are no departments or schools) of the member's appointment, in any case in which the member participated in prior to referral to the Peer Review Committee on which the member participates, nor in any matter in which the member may legitimately be called as a witness.
 It is the responsibility of committee members to exclude themselves from participating on a committee in any proceeding in which they have any other conflict of interest.

 14.2.3.
-PROCEDURE
+Procedure

 14.2.3.1.
-FILING THE PETITION
+Filing the Petition

 Any faculty member wishing to initiate a review by the Peer Review Process must file with the provost one original and eight copies of a written petition.
-The petition must:
+The petition must comply with the following requirements: